CSE142/datastructures/README.md

 Watch here for answers to FAQs and notifications about important updates.

 1. Removed mentions of `*.inst_mix.csv`.
 You don't need it.
+2. Revised suggested order for Part 2 to reflect what was covered in lecture.

 ## Integrated Worksheet and README